 Flask’s Pros and Cons

 Flask is a relatively young framework, only in use since 2010.
 Flask is considered more “Pythonic” than Django simply because Flask web application code is, in most cases, more explicit.
 Flask is the choice of most beginners due to the lack of roadblocks to getting a simple app up and running.

 - Extremely flexible

 - Simple to learn and use

 - Routing URLs is easy

 - Not async-friendly

 - Truly limited in features

 Well-rounded developers are adept with both Django and Flask.
-A common route is to begin building small, fun projects with a simple framework, like Flask, and move on to Django as you begin to grasp the basics.
+A common route is building small, fun projects with a simple framework, like Flask, and moving on to Django as you begin to grasp the basics.
 At Coding Dojo, we teach three full stacks—beginning with the full Python stack that covers both Flask and Django in detail.

 Python is one of the most popular coding languages in the world1 for a reason.
 Thus, we use it heavily here at Coding Dojo in our three coding bootcamps.
 If you’re hoping to learn Python you have to learn at least some of its frameworks.